Planning and Environment Coronavirus Update

 Site Inspections: - Intermediate / Completions and Temporary Occupation

 When site inspections are requested the case surveyor will telephone the applicant/agent/developer to undertake a risk assessment of conditions on site.
 The case surveyor will ask about your plans under the CDM Regulations (external link) (external link) which now reference risks from COVID-19, and ask for a copy for our consideration.
 This applies to all construction sites, including where there is a single self-employed contractor.
 The case surveyor will risk assess conditions on site before arranging a time and date for inspecting; only if conditions are safe will an inspection be agreed.
 We, therefore, may not be able to offer you an inspection and recognise this may not match your expectation.
-We will be pleased to record your comments on this, but ask that you recognise the unprecedented circumstances we are operating under.
+We will be pleased to record your comments on this but ask that you recognise the unprecedented circumstances we are operating under.

 Environment and archaeology